rbennett24/UCSC-EGG-lab/EGG_Lab_Manual_Nov2.md

 2. Clean off the electrodes with water

-3. Wipe off the electrodes with disinfectant between subjects
+3. Wipe off the electrodes with alcohol wipe pads between subjects

-  * **Do we have something for this?**
+## Quirks of our Machine

+* Signal is inverted (reversed polarity)
+* 10 Hz lowpass filter
+  * Cannot be changed
+  * Prevents us from seeing extended glottal contact (e.g. glottal stop) in the EGG signal
+* Output louder on front panel than back panel
+* Introduces artifacts when recording audio and EGG simultaneously through machine
+  * Related to use of back panel? **investigate this**

 ## Analysis